scrapy/scrapy/docs/topics/signals.rst

 ------------

 .. signal:: item_dropped
-.. function:: item_dropped(item, exception, spider)
+.. function:: item_dropped(item, response, exception, spider)

     Sent after an item has been dropped from the :ref:`topics-item-pipeline` when some stage raised a :exc:`~scrapy.exceptions.DropItem` exception.